schooldanlp6/AOS-package-CLI-GUI/README.md

 Avdan OS isn't just a desing its a workflow.
 A workflow I want to shape mainly because I like the idea and concept behind it.
 It's Linux and it's open source.

+## Project Status
+### Todo:
+- Manpages are shown not properly
+- install and remove etc doesnt work
+- parser to make an easy package list possible
+- noup files have to be made better in terms of usage
+- add multiple mirrors to be able to use and merge the pkglists
+### Done
+- installer.sh
+- dependencieresolving

 ## Table of contents
 ### [Legend](https://github.com/schooldanlp6/AOS-package-GUI/blob/main/README.md#legend-1)
 ### [Build status (latest version)](https://github.com/schooldanlp6/AOS-package-GUI#builds)
 ### [Changelog](https://github.com/schooldanlp6/AOS-package-GUI#changelog-1)
 ### [Credits](https://github.com/schooldanlp6/AOS-package-GUI#credits-for-provided-wallpapers)

-# Avdan OS Package Manager writtten in Godot.
+# Avdan OS Package Manager backend writtten in Bash.
 Depends on Apt - rewrite with own server

 The backand tries to aim modularity but may or may not work with non-debian repos.